arczewski/BattleProject/Assets/readme.txt

 Your tasks for today are as follows:
 Part 1:
-a) Find a bug in the code logic and fix it
+a) Find a bug in the code logic and fix it - done?
-b) Optimize the ItemsManager class code
+b) Optimize the ItemsManager class code - done?
 c) Extend the whole system by introducing a concept of a consumable item, that upon using, will either add money or a different item to the inventory.

 Part 2: